 Headquarters staff, MLA, are hired and based in Chicago, IL.
 Staff members have committee or task force liaison roles as well as other assignments.
 For a listing of MLA staff and their contact information, refer to the Contact Us page.

-Journal of the Medical Library Association (JMLA) is a quarterly peer-reviewed journal that aims to advance the practice and research knowledgebase of health sciences librarianship.
-When you join MLA, it is an included member benefit and your dues support continued open access of the JMLA.
+The Journal of the Medical Library Association (JMLA) is a quarterly peer-reviewed journal that aims to advance the practice and research knowledgebase of health sciences librarianship.
+When you join MLA, it is an included member benefit, and your dues support continued open access of the JMLA.
 You can receive print copies of the JMLA for $50 in addition to your membership fee.

 Juries recommend recipients of awards, prizes, grants, and scholarships.
-You can view all Awards and Honors juries and their members and Grants & Scholarship juries and their members on the MLA Committee page.
+You can view all awards and honors juries and their members and grants, scholarships, and fellowships juries and their members on the MLA committee page.

 Leiter Lectureship (Joseph NLM/MLA) was established in 1983 to stimulate intellectual liaison between MLA and the National Library of Medicine (NLM).
 The lecture is presented every other year at the association’s annual meeting and in alternate years at NLM.
 Lecturers are chosen for their ability to discuss subjects related to biomedical communications.
 Joseph Leiter was associate director for library operations, NLM.

 LISTSERV®: see also email discussion lists.
 The term “LISTSERV” is a registered trademark of L-Soft International and represents a specific type of email list software.
 MEDLIB-L is run on the LISTSERV platform; for other email lists, the term “email discussion list” is correct.